morph027/gitlab-ce-pages/README.md

       --volume /srv/gitlab-ce-pages/public:/home/pages/public/ \
       --volume /srv/gitlab-ce-pages/cname:/home/pages/cname/ \
       -p 80:80 \
-      yums/gitlab-ce-pages:1.2.1
+      yums/gitlab-ce-pages:1.2.2
  ```

 ## Environment variables
 * **PAGE_PRIVATE_TOKEN**: private token of peeking account
 * **GITLAB_URL**: GitLab CE URL
 * **RELATIVE_URL**: relative URL of **GCP**, with this you can deploy **GCP** under existing domains with some proxy forwarding.
 This variable should looks like `pages`, without prefix or trailing splashes.
 * **PROJECT_ROOT**: root directory of decompressed artifacts file.
 If set, files inside of **PROJECT_ROOT** directory will be taken out.
 This variable should looks like `public`, without prefix or trailing splashes.
 Note that in GitLab's official examples, artifacts are put inside `public` folder and then packed into artifacts.
+* **PUBLIC_IP**: ip address of your Docker host to act as DNS server for internal gitlab pages domain.

 ## Sample `docker-compose.yml`